dgraph-io/dgraph/wiki/content/deploy/index.md

 Dgraph zero and establish connections to each other.

-Typically, Zero would first attempt to replicate a group, by assigning a new Dgraph server to run the same group as assigned to another.
+Typically, Zero would first attempt to replicate a group, by assigning a new Dgraph alpha to run the same group as assigned to another.
 Once the group has been replicated as per the `--replicas` flag, Zero would create a new group.

 Over time, the data would be evenly split across all the groups.
-So, it's important to ensure that the number of Dgraph servers is a multiple of the replication setting.
-For e.g., if you set `--replicas=3` in Zero, then run three Dgraph servers for no sharding, but 3x replication.
-Run six Dgraph servers, for sharding the data into two groups, with 3x replication.
+So, it's important to ensure that the number of Dgraph alphas is a multiple of the replication setting.
+For e.g., if you set `--replicas=3` in Zero, then run three Dgraph alphas for no sharding, but 3x replication.
+Run six Dgraph alphas, for sharding the data into two groups, with 3x replication.

 ## Single Host Setup